mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 301 - Database as Parameter/readme.md

 In the real world, an invoice processor doesn't carry around a database.

-it works with customers and invoices as business entities.
+It works with customers and invoices as business entities.

 Breaking this bijection creates artificial dependencies that don't exist in the problem domain, making your code harder to understand and maintain.